Hersilia (1819 ship): Second voyage

 Back in its Connecticut home port, the crew of the Hersilia quickly spread news of the recently discovered South Shetland Islands.
 The Fanning family organised a small fleet with fellow Stonington merchants to exploit the large seal populations there.
 Sheffield remained as captain and returned to the islands late in 1820.
 The Hersilia departed for Chile in February 1821 with a hold of over 15,000 seal furs.
 It was anchored at Santa María Island by May.

-The crew was captured In the evening of the 14th, men loyal to Vicente Benavides captured the crew.
+The crew was captured on the evening of the 14th by men loyal to Vicente Benavides.
 Benavides was a royalist guerrilla leader in the Chilean War of Independence and was based out of the nearby Arauco.
 After sailing the Hersilia to the mouth of the Carampangue River, the majority of the sealers were taken to Arauco as prisoners.
 Benavides distributed the captured sealers among his own men, "one to each officer, to wait on, and serve them at their quarters, or in their families, as a menial slave..."
 Sheffield and another American captain were utilised by Benavides to write promissory notes to help finance his campaign.